Skip to content

 # ?is_new=true&is_refurbished=true

-⚠️ CRITICAL CAVEAT: Operators only work correctly when custom methods return Q objects:
+Operators only apply when custom methods return Q objects, not querysets.

 class ProductFilterSet(FilterSet):